DawidSerek/FindProMates/README.md

 ```

 ## Goals ⛳
-Creation of the Find Pro Mates Platform
-Find Pro Mates aims to be a platform facilitating the organization of projects and events.
-The primary focus is on efficiently recruiting individuals with the required skills for ongoing projects.
+- **Creation of the Find Pro Mates Platform**: Aiming to facilitate the organization of projects and events by efficiently recruiting individuals with the required skills.
+- **Skill Enhancement 📈**: Development goals include enhancing web development skills, strengthening organizational attention, augmenting CV through active participation, and fostering general organizational skills.
+- **Effective Communication and Code Maintenance**: Encouraging knowledge sharing, diversification of skills, and maintaining clean, well-commented code to accelerate development and foster individual growth.

 ## Skill Enhancement 📈
 The project's development goals include: